 - Must have current COVID vaccination and boosters

-This position requires the applicant to walk unaided up and down hills and over uneven terrain, bend, stoop, reach above their head, have use of fine and gross motor skills, and work in close quarters.
-The applicant must have normal visual acuity at near and far distance with correction and hear the spoken word with correction.
-The applicant must be fluent in English.
-While performing the duties of this job, the applicant is regularly required to sit and to work at a computer.
-The applicant is frequently required to use hands to finger, handle, or touch objects, tools, or controls and to talk fluently.
-The applicant must occasionally lift and/or move heavy objects weighing up to 75 pounds.
+This position requires you to walk unaided up and down hills and over uneven terrain, bend, stoop, reach above your head, use fine and gross motor skills, and work on campus.
+You must have normal visual acuity at a near and far distance with correction and hear the spoken word.
+You must be fluent in English.
+While performing this job’s duties, you will be regularly required to sit and work at a computer.
+You will frequently be required to use hands to finger, handle, or touch objects, tools, or controls.
+You may occasionally lift and/or move heavy objects weighing up to 75 pounds.

-The internship will remain open until filled, however the initial review of applications will consist of applications received by February 1, 2020.
-Send resume and cover letter addressing relevant experience and interest in the internship, personal contact information and email contact information for at least 3 professional references (a minimum of 1 of the 3 shall be from an employer) to Yolanda Sommer, Scholarships & Recruiting Manager, Penland School of Crafts, PO Box 37 Penland, NC 28765 or firstname.lastname@example.org.
+The internship will remain open until filled; however, the initial review of applications will consist of applications received by February 1, 2021.
+Send resume and cover letter addressing relevant experience and interest in the internship, personal contact information, and email contact information for at least three professional references (a minimum of one of the three shall be from an employer) to firstname.lastname@example.org.
 Please put 2021 Internship in the subject of the email.